Pau11996/Pau11996/README.md

 C# and JavaScript Developer
 ----------------

-I started studying programming 3 years ago, I started working in September 2021.
-I studied c# for 8 months, worked as a Unity developer and backend developer, after which I switched to python development.
-There are several pet projects in python, with django, fastapi and flask.
-And now I'm learning fullstack development with node.js.
+I started studying programming 1 years and 3 months ago, I started working in June 2022.
+I studied Python about 1 years and have some knowledge in backend developing in JavaScript and TypeScript, working as a backend developer.
+There are several pet projects in python, with django and fastapi, nestJS.

 * 🌍  I'm based in Minsk
-* ✉️  You can contact me at
+* ✉️  You can contact me at pasha.kozak.96@gmail.com
 ### Skills

 Python Skills: